-Earn Your Master’s in Christian Ministry
+Earn an MA in Christian Ministry

 From the moment you enter Seminary, you will be immersed in a community that places vocational development front and center alongside academic preparation.
 You will be enriched through identity and spiritual formation coursework, psychological testing, and opportunities to explore ministry and self-care habits.